 Bye-bye Cocoa, Vero Beach here we come

 We arrived at Suntex Marina in Vero Beach at 12:40 pm.
 We were only 4 days late..not too bad!
 This is a beautiful marina in the Grand Harbor gated golf community.
 It’s new and beautifully built and landscaped.
-The marina facilities are incredible: An beautiful pool, clean, new bath and laundry facilities, and a beautiful captains lounge.
+The marina facilities are incredible: A beautiful pool, clean, new bath and laundry facilities, and a great captains lounge.
 The location is great, with a new Publix, CVS and Walgreen’s close by, and with a car, the shopping/provisioning options are limitless!
-While the dock hands are great, the office staff is sadly devoid of any personality.

 Suntex Marina at Grand Harbor, Vero Beach